 The Company's primary source of cash flow is from the issuance of its own securities, as it has not yet generated positive cash flows from its operations.
 Economic downturn, a weak stock market, restriction of global capital similar to the global financial crisis of 2008 are examples that could make it more difficult for the Company to raise money in the future if it so requires.
+In 2012, management of the Company will consider accessing capital markets to raise more funds to complement existing resources and improve its cash position.

-The Company's working capital surplus as at March 31, 2011, excluding loans from a shareholder, was \$305,370 as current assets totalled \$352,295.
+The Company's working capital surplus as at September 30, 2011, excluding loans from a shareholder, was \$181,984 as current assets totalled \$222,043.
 This working capital surplus is a calculated number and does not have a formal definition according to GAAP but management feels it provides useful information to the user of the financial statements.

-The Company has taken the following steps to improve liquidity and working capital during 2009 and 2010:
+The Company has taken the following steps to improve liquidity and working capital during 2010 and 2011:

-- On May 7, 2010, the Company closed a non-brokered, private placement of 1,400,000 Common Shares issued at a price of \$0.50/share for total proceeds of \$700,000.
-The proceeds of the Private Placement are being used to provide working capital for the business operations of the Company and seed capital for research priorities in the Company's three subsidiaries.
-Management of the Company is expecting to raise additional funds via future equity financings. - Company management has secured loans from a director and a shareholder of the Company, in an amount of approximately \$349,846 as of March 31, 2011.
-The Company will pay the Canadian Prime Lending Rate plus 100 basis points on these funds.
-These funds have been used to settle payables and expenses of the Company's operations pre-May, 2010, including the standard, reoccurring expenses of operating a public company.
+- ➤ On May 7, 2010, the Company closed a non-brokered, private placement of 1,400,000 Common Shares issued at a price of \$0.50/share for total proceeds of \$700,000.
+The proceeds of the Private Placement have been used to provide working capital for the business operations of the Company and seed capital for research priorities in the Company's three subsidiaries. - Company management has secured loans from a director and a shareholder of the Company, in an amount of approximately \$356,961 as of September 30, 2011.
+The